BradyMarkov/MISA-Security-2013/README.md

 ### Priority 4
-New Pages: Bio’s
+New Pages: pagebio.html, pageRandyHope.html etc
-- Need pages with Bio’s
+- ~~Need pages with Bio’s~~
-- Page that lists all Bios and links to them?
+- ~~Page that lists all Bios and links to them?~~
-- Mayor, CAO, Helen, and all Speakers
+- ~~Mayor, CAO, Helen, and all Speakers~~
-- Possibly speakers bio’s could double as the event description in the program guide (below)
+- Need to Update Content to Include the Content

 ### Priority 2